mmkuang/grayclhn.github.io/102/index.md

 * Ben Bernanke, Fed Chair until Jan 2013, gave [four lectures on “The Federal Reserve and the Financial Crisis” that are available online](http://www.federalreserve.gov/newsevents/lectures/about.htm).
-The lectures are free, but they're also available [as a book](http://press.princeton.edu/titles/9928.html).
-If you're a fast reader, the book might be cost effective.
+The lectures are free, but they’re also available [as a book](http://press.princeton.edu/titles/9928.html).
+If you’re a fast reader, the book might be cost effective.
 * [The Little Book of Economics, 2nd edition](http://gregip.wordpress.com/),
   by Greg Ip; a general overview of macro.